ajsmth/rn-tools/packages/navigation/readme.md

 # @rn-toolkit/navigation

 A set of useful navigation components for React Native.
 Built with `react-native-screens`.
 Designed with flexibility in mind.
-Build your own abstractions on top of this!
+Create your own abstractions on top of this!

 ## Installation